akamai/lds-connector/docs/splunk/README.md

 - `splunk.hec_use_ssl`:
    - Required: Yes
    - Whether to use SSL when sending events to the HTTP Event Collector
+- `splunk.hec_ssl_verify`:
+   - Required: No, default is true
+   - Whether to use SSL verification or not when posting events to Splunk
 - `splunk.lds_hec.token`:
    - Required: Yes
    - The HTTP Event Collector's token